daveaneo/pheatherx/README.md

 **Trade in Silence.
 Your orders, encrypted on-chain.**

 FheatherX is a private decentralized exchange built as a **Uniswap v4 Hook** using **Fhenix's Fully Homomorphic Encryption (FHE)**.
-All order amounts and balances are encrypted - no one can see your trading strategies, not even validators. [improve: FheatherX supports 4 types of limit orders for fhe tokens: [list them] and swapping between erc20 and fheerc20, compatibly with existing pools]
+FheatherXv6 combines a **Hybrid Encrypted AMM** with **Private Limit Orders** - supporting swaps and liquidity provision across ERC20 and FHERC20 token pairs.
+All order amounts and balances are encrypted - no one can see your trading strategies, not even validators.

 ## Problem